THE CONCLUDING CHAPTER OF CRAWFORD

 "Superbly designed and including over 250 often rare pictures, the book is both critical study and a collector's item."

-An attractive picture book filled with quality photos of Joan.
+An attractive picture book filled with high-quality photos of Joan.
 The book does offer written insight into Joan's life, however, some of the passages contain factual errors, and many quotes are taken from the fictitious book "Conversations With Joan Crawford."

 Through my own research in obtaining all of Walker's original research and documents pertaining to the book's publication, I discovered the title of the book was originally "Joan Crawford: A Pictorial Biography."
 It was then changed to "Joan Crawford: The Life-Style of A Star," before it was titled "Joan Crawford: The Ultimate Star."